NEUROIMAGING / COMPUTED TOMOGRAPHY

 - the relationship between the above parameters is expressed by the equation: CBF = CBV / MTT

-- based on the measured and calculated values, colored perfusion maps are created for each parameter, allowing areas with different blood flow to be distinguished and their extent to be compared
+- based on the measured and calculated values, colored perfusion maps are generated for each parameter, thereby facilitating the distinction and comparison of areas with varying blood flow

 Evaluation of CTP maps

-- start with assessing the MTT (TTP) parameter, which is prolonged in ischemia (>145% of contralateral normal tissue) and is most indicative of regional blood flow abnormalities
+- start with assessing the MTT/TTP/Tmax parameter, which is prolonged in ischemia (>145% of contralateral normal tissue) and serves as a marker of regional blood flow abnormalities

-- however, MTT is not suitable for assessing viability; it only identifies areas of slower contrast filling
+- these parameters alone are not suitable for assessing viability; they only identify areas of slower contrast-filling

-- benign oligemia (persistent occlusion usually doesn’t lead to infarction in this area)
+- benign oligemia (persistent occlusion usually doesn’t result in infarction in this area)

 - infarct core (irreversibly damaged tissue)

-- penumbra (tissue that can be rescued by recanalization therapy)
+- penumbra (tissue that can be rescued by prompt recanalization therapy)

 Cerebral Blood Flow and Volume (CBF and CBV)